“Ginahasa”

 mh9.jpgmh10.jpg

-After lunch, the Don gathered the gentlemen in his elegant wood-paneled Library, where he showed them his guns, hunting trophies, rare maps, and antique leatherbound books.
+After lunch, the Don gathered the gentlemen in his elegant wood-paneled library, where he showed them his guns, hunting trophies, rare maps, and antique leatherbound books.
 There they were served coffee, sweets, brandy, and cigars.
 The Dona gathered the ladies in the airy veranda overlooking the gardens, where they were served coffee, tea, light desserts, and other sweets.
 Macarito stayed with his mother, and bored as he was, he listened to the ladies’ desultory conversation…

 Out of the blue, one of the ladies improbably and candidly related that she had been raped by her husband, and that is how he forcibly got her hand in marriage.
 “Ay, hindi ko naman po ikinahihiya, ako po ay ginahasa ng asawa ko bago kami ikinasal…” [ "Ay, I am not embarrassed to admit, I was raped by my husband before we were married..." ] And because all the ladies belonged to “alta sociedad,” the only responses elicited by the unexpected revelation were polite bows and gestures of understanding and sympathy.
 Eyebrows arched ever so slightly as they continued sipping their tea from fragile demitasse cups and fanning themselves.